Margo Hoff

 Margo Hoff (14 June 1910 – 17 August 2008) was an American painter.

 Early life and education

-Margo Hoff was born in Tulsa, Oklahoma in 1912—the second oldest of eight children.
+Margo Hoff was born in 1910 in Carthage, Missouri, and grew up in Tulsa, Oklahoma.
+She was the second oldest of eight children.
 Her parents were carpenter Clarence W. Hoff and Ada A. Hayes.
 In 1923, she fell ill with typhoid fever and was bedridden for the summer.
 She spent this time drawing and making paper cutouts.

 Educated at Tulsa Central High School and Tulsa University (1930–31).
 She studied art at the National Academy of Art in Chicago (1934–35), the Art Institute of Chicago (1936–37), the University of Chicago (Audit Class in Art History) (1941–44) and Hull House.

 Career

 During the 1950s she exhibited paintings and prints in shows around the US and in 1955 held an individual show at the Wildenstein Galleries in Paris.
 In 1960 she moved to live in New York City, where her work was frequently shown in Hadler-Rodriguez Galleries, Saidenberg Gallery, Babcock Gallery, Betty Parsons Gallery, and Banter Gallery.
 After the move to New York, her work became more brightly colored and less earth-toned.

 Her Chicago paintings were typical of mid-century modern urbanism.
 In New York she moved on to work in collage, initially with paper and later with canvas, for which she became primarily known.